Women in Love (1970) Film Review

 • Best Cinematography: Billy Williams (nominated).

-The film takes place in 1920, in the midlands mining town of Beldover.
-Two sisters, Ursula (Jennie Lindon) and Gudrun (Jackson), discuss marriage on their way to the wedding of Laura Crich, daughter of the town’s wealthy mine owner.
-At the village church, a particular member of the wedding party fascinates each sister – Gudrun is taken by Laura’s brother, Gerald (Oliver Reed), and Ursula is impressed by Gerald’s best friend, Rupert Birkin (Alan Bates).
-Ursula is a schoolteacher and Rupert is a school inspector; she remembers his visit to her classroom, interrupting her botany lesson to discourse on the sexual nature of the catkin.
-The four are later brought together by a mutual friend and as Jennie and Rupert start dating so do Gudrun and Gerald.
+The film takes place in 1920 in the midlands mining town of Beldover.
+Two sisters, Ursula (Jennie Lindon) and Gudrun (Jackson) discuss marriage on their way to the wedding of Laura Crich, daughter of the town’s wealthy mine owner.
+At the village church, a particular wedding party member fascinates each sister – Gudrun is taken by Laura’s brother, Gerald (Oliver Reed), and Ursula is impressed by Gerald’s best friend, Rupert Birkin (Alan Bates).
+Ursula is a schoolteacher, and Rupert is a school inspector; she remembers his visit to her classroom, interrupting her botany lesson to discourse on the sexual nature of the catkin.
+A mutual friend later brings the four together, and as Jennie and Rupert start dating, so do Gudrun and Gerald.

-What makes this a queer film, is the famous nude wrestling scene by firelight between Redd (Gerald) and Bates (Rupert).
-Rupert enjoys their closeness and says they should swear to love each other, but Gerald cannot understand Rupert’s idea of wanting to have an emotional union with a man as well as an emotional and physical union with a woman.
+What makes this a queer film is the famous nude wrestling scene by Firelight between Redd (Gerald) and Bates (Rupert).
+Rupert enjoys their closeness and says they should swear to love each other.
+Still, Gerald cannot understand Rupert’s idea of wanting to have an emotional union with a man and a dynamic and physical union with a woman.

 Subscribe for the latest reviews right in your inbox!